 The Arctic Council Indigenous Peoples Secretariat joined Instagram in 2016 and held a photo contest to highlight Indigenous communities and life in the Arctic.
 The contest hashtag was #MyIndigenousArctic and we wanted to see glimpses of everyday life in the North.
 We asked questions such as: What makes life special in your corner of the world?
 Are there some particular moments which you cherish?
 Are you seeing changes in your environment which surprise you?
 Maybe you want to show off some handicrafts which you have made yourself, or document traditions which are important to you personally or your community as a whole?

-We have received over 100 entries and below are the top 10 photos, based on votes, are below.
+We received over 100 entries and the top 10 photos, based on votes, are below.
 To view all entries please click on the Instagram logo at the bottom of this page.

 The Arctic Council Indigenous Peoples’ Secretariat (IPS) hosts interns whenever possible.
 The internship program is an opportunity for Arctic youth to gain a sound understanding of the Arctic Council and the Permanent Participants.
 This knowledge has made it possible for former interns to take on leadership roles in the North in politics, government, health, academics, and law.
 At the same time, IPS and the Permanent Participants benefit from extra assistance.